josefmalmstrom/gym-duet/README.md

 # gym-duet
-Popular mobile game Duet implemented as an OpenAI-gym environment.
+Popular mobile game Duet by Kumobius, available [here](https://www.duetgame.com/), implemented as an OpenAI-gym environment.
+Can be used to train reinforcement learning agents for the game, as done in [Duet DQN](https://github.com/josefmal/duet-DQN).

 ## Installation